DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 Parameter | Type                | Description
 --------- | ------------------- | ------------
 `scripts` | String &#124; Array | Scripts to inject into the tested pages.
 See [Provide Scripts to Inject](common-concepts/inject-scripts-into-tested-pages.md#provide-scripts-to-inject) to learn how to specify them.

+> Relative paths resolve from the current working directory.

+You can use the [page](common-concepts/inject-scripts-into-tested-pages.md#provide-scripts-for-specific-pages) option to specify pages into which scripts should be injected.
+Otherwise, TestCafe injects scripts into all pages visited during the test run.

 ```js
 runner.clientScripts('assets/jquery.js');